 Such sizable differences indicate the pitfalls of using industry-level measures of tariffs.
 First, output tariff reductions for some products in an industry are not directly relevant to a firm in the same industry if the firm never produces such products.
-Thus, the pro-competitive effects would be over-estimated if output tariffs were measured at the industry level.
-By the same token, the cost-saving effects of cutting input tariffs are also over-stated with the industry measure of input tariffs.
-Second, compared with output tariffs, the estimation bias for input tariffs could be more severe since the industry measure of input tariffs is also contaminated by the use of an input-output matrix, which also mixed up both imported intermediate inputs and domestic intermediate inputs that are not directly relevant to the cut in tariffs.
-Finally, ignorance of the "free-duty" phenomenon for processing imports generates an additional measurement error in industrial input tariffs for Chinese firms.
-To avoid such possible estimation bias, I use a firm-specific measure of tariffs in the rest of the paper.
+Thus, the pro-competitive effects would be overestimated if output tariffs were measured at the industry level.
+By the same token, the cost-saving effects of cutting input tariffs are also overstated with the industry measure of input tariffs.
+Second, compared with output tariffs, the estimation bias for input tariffs could be more severe as the industry measure of input tariffs is also contaminated by the use of an input-output matrix, which also mixed up both imported intermediate inputs and domestic intermediate inputs that are not directly relevant to the cut in tariffs.
+Finally, ignorance of the 'free-duty' phenomenon for processing imports generates an additional measurement error in industrial input tariffs for Chinese firms.
+To avoid such possible estimation bias, I use a firm-specific measure of tariffs in the rest of the article.

-5.2 Self-Selection to Processing
+4.2.
+Self-selection to Processing

-Columns (4) and (5) of Table 6 use the extent of processing imports and its interaction with output and input tariffs, but the processing imports variable is endogenous.
-As shown in column (1) of Table 6, processing firms are associated with low productivity.
-Thus, it is interesting to compare the TFP trajectories of processing with non-processing firms.
-As shown in the last column of Table 7, processing firms, overall, are less productive than non-processing firms.
-Interestingly, the productivity difference between processing and non-processing firms roughly decreases over the years, suggesting that a catching-up process of processing firms may take place.34 Such comparisons are straightforward.
-However, they bear a cost because processing firms may be much different from non-processing firms in terms of size.
-To overcome such a pitfall, as suggested by Imbens (2004), I perform the nearestneighbor matching between the treatment group (i.e., processing firms) and the control group (i.e., non-processing firms) by choosing the number of firm employees and firm sales as covariates.
-Each processing firm would find its most similar non-processing firm.
-Table 7 reports both the estimates for average treatment for the treated (ATT) and average treatment for the control (ATC).
-For instance, the coefficient of ATT for all processing firms is .037 and highly statistically significant, suggesting that, overall, productivity for processing firms is lower than for similar non-processing firms.
+Columns (4) and (5) of Table 8 use the extent of processing imports and its interaction with output and input tariffs, but the processing imports variable is endogenous.
+As shown in column (1) of Table 8, processing firms are associated with low productivity.
+Thus, it is interesting to compare the TFP trajectories of processing firms with those of non-processing firms.
+As shown in the last column of Table 9, processing firms, overall, are less productive than non-processing firms.
+Interestingly, the productivity difference between processing and non-processing firms roughly decreases over the years, suggesting that a catching-up process of processing firms may take place.33 Such

-34Appendix Table 5C also reports the transitional probability for processing firms.
-The switching of processing firms is an interesting topic for future research, although it is beyond the scope of the present paper.
+33 Appendix Table C5 also reports the transitional probability for processing firms.
+The switching of processing firms is an interesting topic for future research, although it is beyond the scope of the present article.